Nymphonidae

 Nymphonidae is a family of sea spiders which has representatives in all the oceans.
 This family contains some 250 species, most of which are found in the genus Nymphon.
 Nymphonid bodies are between 1 and 15 mm long, the extent between the points of the legs reaching 150 mm.
 Most species are predators of hydroids.
-Like most sea spiders, species in this family have four pairs of legs, except for Pentanymphon antarcticum, which has five pairs, and Sexanymphon mirabilis, which has six pairs.
+Like most sea spiders, species in this family have four pairs of legs in adults, except for Pentanymphon antarcticum, which has five pairs, and Sexanymphon mirabilis, which has six pairs.